Gilcrease Museum: Rebuilding

 Voters approved an 0.6 percent sales tax (known as Vision 2025) on April 5, 2016, which proposed to allocate $65 million for a major expansion/improvement program of Gilcrease Museum.
 However, the project morphed into an $83.6 million plan to build an entirely new museum after it was determined that modifying the existing museum to modern standards would be too expensive.
-Demolition of the old building and the start of the new is expected to begin in 2022, with completion projected by early 2025.
+Demolition of the old building and the start of the new began in 2022, with completion projected at that time by early 2025.
+The new Gilcrease Museum, designed by SmithGroup, is to emphasize sustainability, expanded gallery space, and a stronger connection between indoor exhibits and the surrounding landscape.
+It is also to incorporate cultural references and improved visitor amenities to create a more inclusive and engaging experience.
 The Helmerich Center, as well as the Thomas Gilcrease house and the mausoleum on the property, will remain.
+Ground was broken in April, 2026 on a $3.5 million privately-funded 13-mile hiking and mountain biking trail system on the grounds of the museum and other city land, with completion expected in early 2027.
+That timing would coincide with the revised anticipated opening of the museum itself, projected to be a $140 million facility by completion.